 When your exhaled breath is accompanied by a noticeably unpleasant odor, you have halitosis.
 This bad breath generally originates in the mouth and its intensity fluctuates due to a number of factors.
 Furthermore, as the process of acclimation can make it difficult to smell your own breath, it is possible that you have halitosis and are not yet aware of it.
 It is far easier to detect this condition in others than it is to identify your own halitosis.
 To best fight this condition, it is important to first identify halitosis causes.

 One cause of halitosis is the food that you eat.
 As you put food into your mouth, it begins to break down into particles both in and around your teeth.
-Your body digests these foods and absorbs them into your bloodstream, which carries these particles into your lungs.
-Once these particles reach your lungs, they will be given off in your exhaled breath.
-This will continue until the food has completely passed through your body.
+These odors are Volatile Sulfur Compounds, including Hydrogen Sulfide, the rotten egg smell.

 Foods that emanate strong odors or contain certain oils can have a particularly negative effect on your breath.
-These include foods that count garlic or onions as a key ingredient.
-With these foods, even brushing, flossing and mouthwash can only temporarily mask your bad breath.
+These include foods that count garlic, onions, or curry as a key ingredient.
+With these foods, even brushing, flossing and traditional mouthwash can only temporarily mask your bad breath.
 Only time will completely remove these odors from your lungs.

 If you are experiencing halitosis, poor dental hygiene may be the cause.
 You should be brushing your teeth every day, and also flossing.
 When you do not have a daily regimen of brushing and flossing, you are allowing food particles to remain in your teeth and mouth.
 These ignored food particles will allow bacteria to grow around your gums, on your tongue and between your teeth.
 The bacteria can then emit chemicals that result in bad breath.